 The following list provides information about the application process, as well as how to obtain the application form:

-- Selection of critical care fellows is made through the General Surgery Division;
+- Selection of critical care fellows is made through the Trauma, Emergency Surgery, and Surgical Critical Care Division;

 - All applicants must be board eligible/certified in general surgery or anesthesiology;